Posted on October 28, 2013

 Federal law does not set any safety or design standards for domestically manufactured firearms.
 Most consumer products are regulated by the Consumer Product Safety Commission (CPSC), established in 1972 by the Consumer Product Safety Act.
 The statutory definition of the term “consumer product,” however, specifically excludes firearms and ammunition.7 Accordingly, the CPSC currently has no authority to require gun manufacturers to produce personalized guns or otherwise improve the safety of their products.

-SUMMARY OF STATE LAWS CONCERNING PERSONALIZED FIREARMS
+SUMMARY OF STATE LAWS CONCERNING PERSONALIZED OR OWNER-AUTHORIZED FIREARMS

 Maryland, Massachusetts and New Jersey are the only states that have laws addressing personalized gun technology.